Nicias of Kos: Relations with Rome

 From 62 until around 52 BCE, Nicias was in Rome, where he became acquainted with Cicero, Pompey and other political figures of the day.
-Pompey, along with Gaius Memmius, gained him Roman citizenship under the name of Curtias Nicias.
+Pompey, along with Gaius Memmius, gained him Roman citizenship under the name of Curtius Nicias.
 In a letter of 55 BCE, Cicero describes him as a friend of his addressee Marcus Fadius Gallus as well as the triumvir Marcus Licinius Crassus, and mentions seeking his advice in relation to a matter to do with his house.
 In later letters of 45 BCE, he mentions the 'cultivated conversation' he had previously enjoyed with Nicias., as well as the mushrooms Nicias served at a dinner-party attended by various figures of the Roman elite.
 Suetonius later described him as a familiaris (intimate friend) of Cicero's.

 Between 56 and 52 BCE, after Memmius' unsuccessful prosecution of Metellus Scipio for electoral crimes, he persuaded Nicias to act on his behalf in a scheme to seduce Pompey's wife, either Julia, the daughter of Julius Caesar (who died in 54 BCE), or Cornelia, the daughter of Metellus, whom Pompey married in 52.
 Pompey's wife, however, revealed the letter to him, leading Pompey to revoke his favour towards Nicias and banish him from his house.

 He joined Publius Cornelius Dolabella on his expedition to Parthia in 44 BCE.